aws/eks-anywhere/docs/developer/best-practice.md

 - laptops with less than 16" wide monitors are in abundance.
 - side-by-side comparison of files is useful.
-- horrizontal scrolling is annoying.
+- horizontal scrolling is annoying.
 - some developers _need_ larger font sizes.

 When developing code, we ask you to take these points into consideration and not to create obnoxiously long lines.
-Compliment exisiting code.
+Compliment existing code.
 Configure your IDE to plot margins so it may aid your decision.
 A good rule of thumb is the 100 characters mark give or take 20.

 ### File naming